maxacode/Learn-Build-Deploy-and-Dismantle-Botnets/README.md

 - How to detect C2 from Malware
 - How to block C2 on local networks
 - How Governments and Big Tech companies take down Global C2 networks.

+## Build it!
+- Server Environment: AWS EC2, Security Groups, Github pipeline, etc
+- C2 Channel How the client and server will communicate.  ex : Python Socket Tunnel, SMTP, or DNS. g
+- Botnet Features: All features the botnet should have, ex: Keylogger, Remote Shell